-For the time of the lockdown, we are offering two different paced fully online CELTA courses.
-Cambridge has risen to the occasion and have allowed us to offer fully online courses for the duration of the restrictions.
+Luckily for many candidates, Cambridge has risen to the occasion and has allowed us to offer fully online courses for the duration of the pandemic.

 Candidates who would never be able to travel to Europe for any reason, may be able to benefit from this unique opportunity but many also see this as an opportunity to acquire a necessary 21st century skill.

-Module 2 candidates registered to attend our 6-week course this summer may have to complete some of their input/taught content online in June.
+Module 2 candidates registered to attend our 6-week course this summer may have to complete some or all the seminar input online in June.
 We remain uncertain as to whether travel to Europe will be possible as early as June but so far, many of our candidates who come from outside Greece are finding it difficult to travel, to get visas or be sure of being able to return to their home country after the course ends.

 We know that many of you who opt for the summer intensive have a good reason – first because of the personal contact and, second, because the course is in the summer when you are not working.